 CJEB must be notified by Columbia Business School or the Department of Economics of any new applicants for the CJEB Fellowship by FEBRUARY 15 each year.

 - The CJEB Fellowship is open to U.S. and non-U.S. citizens admitted to the doctoral programs at Columbia Business School (any division) or the Columbia University Department of Economics.

 - Flexibility in program requirements, length, and support can be negotiated on a case by case basis.

 Contact and Info

-If you have any questions, please contact Ryoko Ogino, Director for Administration, at email@example.com.
+If you have any questions, please contact Ryoko Ogino, Managing Director, at [email protected].